Getting Started

 Claude Code status tracking

-ww cc-setupInstalls hooks into ~/.claude/settings.json that write agent status (BUSY / DONE / WAIT / IDLE) to ~/.willow/status/.
-This powers the status column in ww ls, ww sw, and ww status.
+ww cc-setupInstalls hooks into ~/.claude/settings.json that write per-session agent status (BUSY / DONE / WAIT / IDLE) to <willow-base>/status/.
+Supports multiple Claude sessions per worktree.
+This powers the status column in ww ls, ww sw, ww status, and ww dashboard.

 Quick start